thorgriffs/make-your-madlibs/README.md

 ## Description

-### This application is a Madlib genereator, using user input it takes the data and plugs it into story pre written story templates and saves the result to a database and displays the created Madlib
+The LibMaker 3000 is a Mad Lib generator that takes user input and plugs it into a pre-defined story template.
+The completed Mad Lib story is displayed and saved to the database to be later viewed in the Archives.
 ---

 ## Technologies

-#### All the technologies use in this application are:
+This application utilizes the following dependencies:

     express
     express-handlebars